 In order to receive the Direct Wine Shipper (Tax) Permit, the following two elements are required:

-1. Completed Oklahoma Business Registration Packet A (sample copy for reference)
+1. Completed Oklahoma Business Registration Application

 - Registration with the Oklahoma Secretary of State is NOT required.